You're sure to find interesting activities for kids in this beautiful Rocky Mountain state!

 The Garden of the Gods offers you some stunning red rock scenery for a great price--FREE!
 Head to the visitor's center, and for a small fee, you'll be able to enjoy a special presentation about the natural history of the park's red rock formations...in HD!
 Here's the Garden of the Gods website, where you can discover all that the park has to offer you.

 The Cheyenne Mountain Zoo is an amazing family zoo featuring a world-class giraffe exhibit, all the major zoo animals that your kids love & want to see, plus animal feedings, a children's area, pony rides, a lift to the summit...and more.
-To see our pictures of this popular Colorado Springs Zoo...and discover further info...here's a link to the "Cheyenne Mountain Zoo Pictures" page of this site.
+To see our pictures of this popular Colorado Springs Zoo...and discover further info...here's a link to the Cheyenne Mountain Zoo's website.
+If you'd like to view our pics of the zoo's animals and exhibits, please check out the "Cheyenne Mountain Zoo Pictures" page of this site.

 Colorado Springs' Cave of the Winds gives your family a chance to glance at life underground.
 You'll see the rock formations your kids may only have read about in books, and your tour guide will explain these natural wonders as your eager children soak up the knowledge.
 The next link will take you to Cave of the Winds website, where you'll find hours, prices and directions.